MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-messaging-hub-vsrx-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

-- Use the latest implementation of SWIFT Content Security Policy (CSP) controls in Azure.
+- Use the latest implementation of SWIFT Customer Security Programme (CSP) controls in Azure.
 You should, however, consult your Microsoft team first.
 - Use Defender for Cloud to help protect against threats that exploit server and application vulnerabilities.
 Defender for Cloud can help you quickly identify threats, streamline threat investigation, and automate remediation.
 - Use Azure Active Directory (Azure AD) and role-based access control (RBAC) to limit access to application components.
 - Use Microsoft Sentinel to analyze security events and other events that solution components report.
 This service can help you respond quickly to anomalies and potential threats.